-New media brought a shift in communication strategies with it, which undoubtedly affects corporate reporting.
-No longer can a print report be the centerpiece of a company’s communication plan and each digital report format coexists with many other communication channels.
+The introduction of new media brought a simultaneous shift in communication strategies – a shift which undoubtedly affects corporate reporting as well.
+A printed report can no longer be the centerpiece of a company’s communication plan.
+Each individual format coexists with many other communication channels.
 But what is the most effective digital report format?

 The future is digital

 People’s reading habits have changed.
 They want specific information – and they want it quickly.
 This means that important information must be accessible anytime, from any place, on any device, easy to find and easy to consume.

 A research published 2019 by the Center for Research in Financial Communication shows:

 - 49% of stakeholders read reports in HTML format “very often” or “often”

 - 53% read reports “often” or “sometimes” on their smartphones